 I have microfiber furniture.
 I was wondering how do I get the odor of people sitting on it and the body odor out of it?
 Can I spray Febreeze on it, or not?

 To clean spots on microfiber white or cream sofa, you could use Windex.
 It will remove ink and sometimes even remove marker stains.
+Also, you can keep your sofa's covers looking clean by unzipping the cover, then remove the foam and just put the covers in the washer in a delicate setting.

 How can I remove oily hair smell from microfiber sofa pillows?